n0F4x/n0F4x/README.md

 I'm a software engineer student at [Budapest University of Technology and Economics](https://www.bme.hu/?language=en).

-- I'm currently interested in learning the [Vulkan API](https://www.vulkan.org/) and modern multithreaded techniques.
+- I'm currently interested in learning the [Vulkan API](https://www.vulkan.org/) and modern multithreading techniques.

 🔥 Working on: